Wyvern (vessel): History

 Frederick Croft, a timber merchant who was born in Hull, United Kingdom but lived in Skien, Norway, commissioned the vessel in 1894 from Colin Archer, a ship designer and ship builder who also built Fram for the explorer Fridtjov Nansen.
 The construction took place at the shipbuilding yard Porsgrund Baatbyggeri which was headed by Thor Martin Jensen.
 Named after the heraldic beast wyvern, the vessel was launched in 1897.
 Croft used her among other things to sail to his hometown Hull.

 She sailed, from 1909, under the German flag and the name Tatjana, but later returned to Norway.
 Newspaper editor Rolf Thommessen bought her in 1924 and renamed her Havfruen III (Mermaid III).
 This name was kept when she was sold in 1934 to the English couple Anne and Terrence Carr.
 They sailed her for 27 years.
 The Carrs crossed the Atlantic twelve times and in the 1950s sailed around the world in the vessel.

-In 1970 she was acquired by Christian-Frederick Mattner and renamed back to "Wyvern'.
-In 1973/4 'Wyvern' was extensively restored in a Spanish Shipyard and registered in Panama.
+In 1970 she was acquired by Christian-Frederick Mattner and renamed back to "Wyvern".
+In 1973 and 1974 'Wyvern' was extensively restored in a Spanish Shipyard and was registered in Panama.

-In 1978 'Wyvern' was contracted, for Sterling£ 50000.- to a Norwegian consortium--which loaded Wyvern/ without the owners consent/onto a Norwegian Oil-supply ship/ without paying the Purchase monies in full/ Sterling £ 30000,- is still outstanding.

 After an initiative by the Norwegian Maritime Museum, she was brought back to Norway for restoration by companies in the oil industry in Rogaland in 1978.
 In 1984, she was given to Stavanger Maritime Museum as a cultural monument by Crown Prince Haakon.
 Sailed by volunteers, she has represented Stavanger in several national and international sailing regattas and gatherings, including five Tall Ship races.

-2013 shipwreck and salvage
+Shipwreck and salvage

 On 11 July 2013, during the 2013 Tall Ships' Race, Wyvern started to take in water between the Swedish islands Gotland and Öland.
 Sweden’s air and sea rescue service retrieved the ten crew members; Wyvern sank about four hours after she had sent her distress call.

 Three crew members from the Dutch sailship Wylde Swan, which also participated in the Tall Ships' race, went onboard Wyvern shortly before she sank in an attempt to rescue the vessel by pumping out water.
 Two of the crew were later rescued, but a third crew member went down with the ship.
 He was found in the sea on 14 July 2013.

 Wyvern lay about 50 m under water after the foundering and various oil companies donated money to salvage her.
 Salvagers raised her from the Baltic Sea on 11 August 2013 and brought her to Stavanger on board the ship Island Constructor.
 She arrived in Stavanger on 15 August 2013.
 The cause of the foundering was found to be fractures in three keel bolts.